Model F keyboard: Enthusiasts and modern re-creation

-The enthusiast community around the Model M keyboard also prizes Model Fs and restores them for use with modern systems, though fewer are still in use due to lower production volume and a layout that is somewhat awkward and limited by modern standards.
+From April 1986 IBM shipped the PC AT and PC XT with the Model M keyboard.
+The enthusiast community around the Model M also prizes Model Fs and restores them for use with modern systems, though fewer are still in use due to lower production volume and a layout that is somewhat awkward and limited by modern standards.

 Since 2016 a project has been underway to manufacture for sale keyboards with a faithful re-creation of the model F mechanism, completely independently of IBM.
 The New Model F has two variants which both resemble the 4704, but with default layouts tweaked in the direction of a Model M (notably using an inverted-T arrow-key cluster rather than the old-fashioned cross layout of the original Model Fs).
 This project has attracted over 25,000 subscribers and began shipping in December 2019.